sreeram3015/fullstackopen2024/part-1/course-information/README.md

 - Use Vite to initialize a React application.
 - Create and use React components.
 - Pass data between components using props.
-- Refactor components for better modularity and separation of concerns.
+- Refactor components for better modularity and separation of concerns by managing course data as a single object.